tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 	1. The statement `int mid = (begin + end) / 2` could fail in some cases.
 How?
 	2. On each iteration or recursive call, *two* comparisons are usually done: `x == v[mid]` and also `x < v[mid]`.
 How could you get rid of one of these comparisons?
 	3. If the `x` occurs more than once in `v`, our [[binary search]] makes no promises about which `x` index it returns.
+14. A shortcoming of the experiment of binary search against linear search is that it only tests for targets that are in the vector.
+Modify the experiment so it also tests for targets not in the vector.
+What are the results?
+Do they change the conclusion about linear search versus binary search?